Home/Blog/Well-Being/Vitamins & Supplements/Vitamin A: Top Health Benefits, Best Sources & Deficiency Risks

 • Tomatoes

-Role of Vitamin A
+Key Roles of Vitamin A in the Body

 • Vision: Vitamin A is essential for maintaining good vision.
-It forms a component of rhodopsin, a pigment in the retina that helps with low-light and color vision.
+It forms a component of rhodopsin, a pigment in the retina that helps with low-light and colour vision.
 Deficiency can lead to night blindness and other visual impairments.

 • Reproductive Health: Vitamin A benefits the reproductive processes by aiding in the development of sperm and the health of the reproductive organs in both men and women.

-Benefits of Vitamin A
+7 Science-Backed Health Benefits of Vitamin A

 1) As an Antioxidant

 Vitamin A exhibits antioxidant properties that help protect your body’s cells from oxidative stress caused by harmful free radicals.
-This protection may reduce the risk of chronic diseases including heart disease, certain types of cancer.
-However, remember that while vitamin A supplements are available, natural food sources are still the preferred method of intake for these benefits.
+This protection may reduce the risk of chronic diseases, including heart disease and certain types of cancer.

 2) For Eye Health

-Vitamin A is vital for maintaining healthy vision.
-It is instrumental for the formation of rhodopsin, a pigment crucial for vision in low-light conditions found in our retina.
 Inadequate levels of vitamin A can lead to night blindness and other vision problems, including age-related macular degeneration (AMD).
-Thus, an adequate intake of vitamin A supplements can help decelerate the decline in eyesight associated with aging.
+Thus, an adequate intake of vitamin A supplements can help decelerate the decline in eyesight associated with ageing.

 Also Read: 5 Simple Tips for Healthy Vision